-People we support: Where the complainant is a person we support and their behaviour is considered to be unreasonable and/or persistent, the ongoing welfare and well-being of the person we support should always be a priority.

-In such instances, the involvement of the multi disciplinary team dealing with them may prove beneficial.
+People we support: Where the complainant is a person we support and their behaviour is considered to be unreasonable and/or persistent, the involvement of the multi-disciplinary team dealing with them may prove beneficial.
 This hopefully should be more effective than allowing them to get into a cycle of complaints correspondence that appears to have no end point.
-In this instance, the convening of a multi disciplinary meeting is essential.
+In this instance, the convening of a multi-disciplinary meeting is essential.